 Virtual or cloud contact centers sport lower overheads, more flexibility, and lower turnover rates.

 By now you should understand why many businesses choose to make their call center virtual.
-Even Amazon has decided to go virtual.
+Even Amazon has decided to go with a virtual phone system.

 But what do the software and technology cost?
 Do you have to match Amazon’s revenues to afford it?
 (Spoiler alert: no.)

 2) Dramatically cut costs with virtual call centers

 On-premise call centers have a lot of overhead.
 When you factor in the costs of real estate, office renovations, technology, and management, things get expensive.